lakshmipathyarjun6/kinematic-motion-retargeting/src/fusedMotionEditContext/README.md

 As a starting point, it assumes you have:

 1. A Maya scene with paired original hand and object contacts computed using the <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/contactRaytraceContext">contactRaytraceContext</a> plugin.

+2. Your target hand asset that has already been fully rigged and skinned.

-2. Contact data for the target hand in a JSON file exported from the <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/contactTransferEditContext">contactTransferEditContext</a> plugin using the <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/contactSequenceIO">contactSequenceIO</a> plugin.
+3. Contact data for the target hand in a JSON file exported from the <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/contactTransferEditContext">contactTransferEditContext</a> plugin using the <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/contactSequenceIO">contactSequenceIO</a> plugin.

 Next, copy the MEL files under the /scripts subdirectory to the following location: